Dr. No (film): Writing

 Broccoli had originally hired Richard Maibaum and his friend Wolf Mankowitz to write Dr. Nos screenplay, partly because of Mankowitz's help in brokering the deal between Broccoli and Saltzman.
 They wanted to rewrite the character of Dr. No since they saw him as little more than a "Fu Manchu with steel hooks".
-An initial draft of the screenplay was rejected because the scriptwriters had made the villain, Dr. No, a marmoset.
+An initial draft of the screenplay was rejected because the scriptwriters had made the book's villain, Dr. No, a marmoset who is controlled by the real antagonist, a shipping magnate named Buckfield who plans to destroy the Panama Canal locks.
 Mankowitz left the film, and Maibaum then undertook a second version of the story, more closely in line with the novel.
 Mankowitz eventually had his name removed from the credits after viewing early rushes, as he feared it would be a disaster.
 Johanna Harwood and thriller writer Berkely Mather then worked on Maibaum's script.
 Terence Young described Harwood as a script doctor who helped put elements more in tune with a British character.
 Harwood stated in an interview in a Cinema Retro special on the making of the film that she had been a screenwriter of several of Harry Saltzman's projects; she said both her screenplays for Dr. No and her screenplay for From Russia with Love had followed Fleming's novels closely.